GoldSloth/tree.js/instruction-set.md

 * - - rotate negatively around the z-axis
 * & - rotate positively around the x-axis
 * ^ - rotate negatively around the x-axis
-* \ - rotate positively around the y-axis
+* = - rotate positively around the y-axis (Because \ is used as a formatting character)
 * / - rotate negatively around the y-axis

 * | - rotate 180° around the z-axis